Girna

 A girna (plural giren) is a type of traditional corbelled hut found in rural areas in parts of Malta.
 They bear similarities with a number of dry stone vernacular building types found in other Mediterranean countries, and they are primarily used for storage or as temporary shelters.
 It is possible that in the past they were also used for human habitation.
+The design reflects local architectural adaptations to the environment, emphasizing durability and functionality.

 History and use

 It is not known when the first giren were constructed in Malta.
 Their typology bears some similarities with the Megalithic Temples of Malta, although there is no conclusive proof that the building traditions are directly linked, and it has been suggested that the resemblance is superficial.
 The huts also share characteristics with other vernacular constructions in the Mediterranean region, such as the nuraghe of Sardinia, the trulli of Apulia, the bunje of the former Yugoslavia, the borie of France and other types of huts found in Sicily and Libya.

 In his 1536 publication Insulae Melitae Descriptio, Jean Quintin mentioned that the Maltese countryside contained many vernacular structures which he called "African huts", and this might have referred to the girna.
 Larger giren were probably used for human habitation, and it is likely that many were abandoned as isolated rural communities gave way to larger villages and towns in the 17th and 18th centuries.
 Smaller giren were mostly used to store tools or hay, as temporary shelters for farmers or herders, or to house goats, sheep or other livestock.
 The frequency of giren near certain quarries, such as in Qala on Gozo, suggests that some were also used as shelters for workmen.

 Due to the primitive nature of their construction, giren were not particularly influenced by changes which occurred in other aspects of Maltese architecture over the centuries.
 Assigning a date of construction to a particular girna is difficult unless it is documented in other evidence, but it is believed that many of the existing structures are relatively recent.
 The first study of the girna was made by Paul Cassar in 1961, and several other studies have been published since then, most notably a book in Maltese by historian Mikiel Fsadni in 1990 which was also translated to English in 1992.

 Many giren have been lost through neglect, but many others still exist and some remain in use, mainly for storage.
 A few giren are still being built as of the early 21st century; for example, one was constructed at the Ta' Blankas olive grove in Xewkija in 2014 as part of a refurbishment project.